reusabledata/reusabledata/docs/criteria.md

     - Unprotected HTTP/S access for an API or downloads → Yes
     - Access by API key for analytics → Yes
     - Access by API key for access control → No
-    - Access by API key for access control, but with downloads available allowing timely complete data injest → Yes
+    - Access by API key for access control, but with downloads available allowing timely complete data ingest → Yes
     - Time/size limited access to data that functionally prevents timely complete data ingest → No

 ## <span id="criteria-D">D) License has little or no restrictions on kinds of (re)use</span>